twofront/TF-Monitor/README.md

 # TF Monitor (Work in Progress)

+**Note:** TF Monitor, at this point, isn't being written with Windows in mind.
+Only Linux and Mac OS.
+Also, we expect your system to have git, cron and node installed in the default locations.

 TF Monitor automatically restarts node applications when they crash or any file in their directory changes.
 In the future you will be able to:

 - specify an application to launch on bootup